JuliaLang/julia/doc/stdlib/base.rst

    Call the given function with an I/O stream and the supplied extra arguments.
    Everything written to this I/O stream is returned as a string.

-.. function:: showall(x)
+.. function:: showerror(io, e)

-   Show x, printing all elements of arrays
+   Show a descriptive representation of an exception object.

 .. function:: dump(x)